hapijs/catbox/README.md

 - `drop(id, callback)` - remove the item from cache where:
     - `id` - the unique item identifier (within the policy segment).
     - `callback` - a function with the signature `function(err)`.
 - `ttl(created)` - given a `created` timestamp in milliseconds, returns the time-to-live left based on the configured rules.
 - `rules(options)` - changes the policy rules after construction (note that items already stored will not be affected) where:
     - `options` - the same `options` as the `Policy` constructor.
+- `isReady()` - returns `true` if cache engine determines itself as ready, `false` if it is not ready or if there is no cache engine set.
+- `stats` - an object with cache statistics where:
+    - `sets` - number of cache writes.
+    - `gets` - number of cache `get()` requests.
+    - `hits` - number of cache `get()` requests in which the requested id was found in the cache (can be stale).
+    - `stales` - number of cache reads with stale requests (only counts the first request in a queued `get()` operation).
+    - `generates` - number of calls to the generate function.
+    - `errors` - cache operations errors.

+#### API (Promise)

+The `Policy` object provides the following methods:

+- `get(id, options)` - retrieve an item from the cache.
+If the item is not found and the `generateFunc` method was provided, a new value is generated, stored in the cache, and returned.
+Multiple concurrent requests are queued and processed once.
+The method arguments are:
+    - `id` - the unique item identifier (within the policy segment).
+Can be a string or an object with the required 'id' key.
+    - `options` - is an optional object that affects the returned result, has the following keys:
+        - `full` - default is `false`
+    - Returns a Promise when that resolves :
+            - when `options.full` is `false` - returns the fetched or generated value, does not trigger error if a generateFunc throws but a valid stale value still exists.
+            - when `options.full` is `true` - returns/throws an object with the following keys:
+                - `err` - any errors encountered. (if this is present, it will `reject` (you have to use `.catch`) instead of `resolve` (`.then`))
+                - `value` - the fetched or generated value.
+                - `cached` - `null` if a valid item was not found in the cache, or an object with the following keys:
+                    - `item` - the cached `value`.
+                    - `stored` - the timestamp when the item was stored in the cache.
+                    - `ttl` - the cache ttl value for the record.
+                    - `isStale` - `true` if the item is stale.
+                - `report` - an object with logging information about the generation operation containing the following keys (as relevant):
+                    - `msec` - the cache lookup time in milliseconds.
+                    - `stored` - the timestamp when the item was stored in the cache.
+                    - `isStale` - `true` if the item is stale.
+                    - `ttl` - the cache ttl value for the record.
+                    - `error` - lookup error.
+- `set(id, value, ttl)` - store an item in the cache where:
+    - `id` - the unique item identifier (within the policy segment).
+    - `value` - the string or object value to be stored.
+    - `ttl` - a time-to-live **override** value in milliseconds after which the item is automatically removed from the cache (or is marked invalid).
+      This should be set to `0` in order to use the caching rules configured when creating the `Policy` object.
+    - Returns a Promise that can resolve or reject with `err` (`.catch((err)=>{})`).
+- `drop(id)` - remove the item from cache where:
+    - `id` - the unique item identifier (within the policy segment).
+    - Returns a Promise that can resolve or reject with `err` (`.catch((err)=>{})`).
+- `ttl(created)` - given a `created` timestamp in milliseconds, returns the time-to-live left based on the configured rules.
+- `rules(options)` - changes the policy rules after construction (note that items already stored will not be affected) where:
+    - `options` - the same `options` as the `Policy` constructor.